 - How to reach it: by road, s.s.
 5 Tiburtina; by motorway, A25 exit Torre de' Passeri.

 In the vicinity artifacts have been found dating back to the late Bronze Age (11th-9th centuries BC).
 In the 11th century AD, when the monastery of St. Clemente a Casauria was founded, there was a group of farms called Victorrita or Bectorrita, which later came under the control of the monastery.

-- the Castello Gizzi, better known as "Dante's House in Abruzzo", an important cultural institution in the region, established thanks to the passion and inspirational activity of Corrado Gizzi, a former professor at the Liceo Classico of Pescara, deceased in 2012.
+- The Castello Gizzi, better known as "Dante's House in Abruzzo", an important cultural institution in the region, established thanks to the passion and inspiration of Corrado Gizzi, a former professor at the Liceo Classico of Pescara.